rustyrothwurt/my_notes/terraform_packer.md

+# DO NOT USE ME - VERY OLD
 # Packer, Terraform, Docker and AWS
 The below notes are for running apps in AWS (EC2 and ECS) using various methods.
 Links to useful sources below.